JingMog/RFL-MSD/README.md

 </p>
 </div>

 This is the official implementation of our paper: "RFL: Simplifying Chemical Structure Recognition with Ring-Free Language".
-Accepted by AAAI 2025.
+Accepted by AAAI 2025 oral.

 Paper arxiv: [Paper](https://arxiv.org/abs/2412.07594)

 ## :fire: News:

+- 2025.01.20.
+Our paper is selected as **AAAI 2025 oral**, congratulations :clap::clap::clap:.
+- The source code including training and inference has relase.

 TODO:
 - [x] Update paper link in arxiv.
-- [ ] Update Source Code.
+- [x] Update Source Code.
 - [ ] Add a simple demo.

 ## :star: Overview